Lucianne Goldberg: Early career

-Goldberg started her literary career at a very early age at The Washington Post, during her secondary education.
-Goldberg decided to seek the opportunity as a press aide in Lyndon Johnson's unsuccessful 1960 campaign for president.
-After John F. Kennedy won the Democratic nomination, she got a position at the Democratic National Committee followed by a spot on Kennedy's Inaugural Committee.
+Goldberg started her career at The Washington Post, during her secondary education.
+She sought to be a press aide in Lyndon Johnson's unsuccessful 1960 campaign for president.
+After John F. Kennedy won the Democratic nomination, she got a position with the Democratic National Committee followed by a spot on Kennedy's Inaugural Committee.

-Goldberg said she had served on Kennedy's White House staff, but according to The Washington Post, her name does not appear on any staff records.
-In response, she said she worked in the Old Executive Office Building doing opposition research, then worked out of the National Press Building in public relations.
+Goldberg said she was on Kennedy's White House staff, but according to The Washington Post, her name does not appear on any staff records.
+In response, she said she worked in the Old Executive Office Building doing opposition research and then worked in the National Press Building in public relations.

 Public relations firm

-In 1963, she opened up her own one-person public relations firm, Lucianne Cummings & Associates.
+In 1963, she opened a one-person public relations firm, Lucianne Cummings & Associates.
 She received national media attention in 1965 when she attempted to sell a handwritten note from Jackie Kennedy to Lady Bird Johnson through an auction house for $1000 ($ in today's dollars).
 She had come into possession of the note when acting as a messenger for Kennedy in 1960.
-Upon hearing of the auction, the First Lady became irate, and demanded that the note be returned to the White House.
+After hearing of the auction, the First Lady became irate and demanded that the note be returned to the White House.
 Cummings apologized and returned the note, then found out the next day that her income tax returns were going to be audited by the Internal Revenue Service.

 In 1966, she married Sidney Goldberg, who was then the executive editor of the North American Newspaper Alliance (NANA), later acquired by United Features Syndicate.
 She took the name Goldberg upon her marriage and worked for the Women's News Service, also a subsidiary of United Features Syndicate.